 #40 Public transportation in Israel works fairly well and isn’t very expensive.
-If you have enough time they are a good option for traveling in Israel.
-Here are some of the things you need to know about traveling in Israel using public transports:
+If you have enough time, they are a good option for traveling in Israel.
+Here are some of the things you need to know about traveling in Israel using public transport:

-- There are trains connecting most of the major cities and they are relatively fast and comfortable.
+- There are trains connecting most major cities that are relatively fast and comfortable.

 - The train is easily the best way of traveling to/from the airport.
-You can reach the airport from either Tel Aviv and Jerusalem in about 30 minutes.
+You can reach the airport from either Tel Aviv or Jerusalem in about 30 minutes.

 - You can go from Jerusalem to Tel Aviv in less than an hour.
-Plus, it also only takes one hour to reach Haifa from Tel Aviv.
+It also only takes one hour to reach Haifa from Tel Aviv.

-- Public transports don’t work on Sabbath, so you’ll need to plan your trip around this.
+- Public transport doesn’t work on Sabbath, so you must plan your trip around this.

 - Note, however, that the exceptions are the taxis and the Arab public buses in Israel work.

 - Jerusalem has a light metro, and it’s easy to use and very convenient.

 - Incredibly Tel Aviv doesn’t have a metro.
 It’s still being constructed.